Liverpool FC News

 “The priority now is to establish the facts and offer Manchester City whatever support is necessary.”

-Two Police officers were hurt during the crowd disturbances, whilst Manc City had to arrange a replacement service back to Manchester following the damage to their bus.
+Two Merseyside Police officers were hurt during the crowd disturbances, whilst Manc City had to arrange a replacement service back to Manchester following the damage to their bus.

 The police have confirmed an investigation is underway, while Liverpool have also confirmed they will conduct their own enquiry and assist Manchester City with "whatever support is necessary".